Aurenos/numenera-web-character-sheet/README.md

 ## To Do

-- Add confirmation for sheet reset (maybe also for collection item deletion)
 - Add ability to import character sheet from a json file
 - Make sections after basic info and pools collapsible
 - Add character types from Numenera Destiny